stargatedaw/stargate/docs/troubleshooting/appimage.md

 # Linux distro-specific issues
 ## Any
 ### Qt could not initialize any platform plugins
 Usually the simplest way to solve this is to install `python3-pyqt5`, or whatever the package may be called on your distro

-## Ubuntu 22.04 AppImage issues
+## Ubuntu 22.04 and later AppImage issues
-### Desktop crashes
-The fix, in my experience, is to use `Gnome on X.Org` as the desktop environment instead of Wayland (or use a different desktop other than Gnome).
-At the login screen, click on your user name, click on the gear icon that appears on the bottom right, and select `Gnome on X.Org`, or literally anything but `Gnome on Wayland`.

 ### AppImage will not launch
-Ubuntu does not come with `libfuse2` already installed.
-To run any AppImage, you will need to run:
+Ubuntu does not come with `libfuse2` already installed, which is a requirement of the AppImage runtime to run ANY appimage.
+You will need to run the following commands:
 ```
-sudo apt update && sudo apt install libfuse2
+sudo apt update && sudo apt install libfuse2 python3-pyqt5

 # Or alternately, extract the AppImage and run
 ./StargateDaw-*.AppImage --appimage-extract